tritonas00/system-tar-and-restore/README.md

 - If /home directory is excluded, it will ask if you want to keep only hidden files and folders inside it

-- If you want to enter any additional tar options (See tar --help)
+- If you want to enter any additional tar options (See tar --help or man bsdtar)

 - Archiver: tar and bsdtar are supported.